Difference between Linux distributions

 centos linux

-Many other distributions are also derived from RHEL such as Scientific Linux and Oracle Linux.
+Many other distributions are also derivations of RHEL, such as Scientific Linux and Oracle Linux.
 Unlike CentOS, these distributions are not replicas of RHEL.
-These distributions use RHEL's source code as the base platform and build their distributions.
+These distributions use RHEL's source code as the base platform to build their customized Linux.

 Fedora Linux